-Provide 2023-2024 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2023-2024 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2023-2024 academic year costs of attendance will be available:
+) ovide 202 ur institu 24-2025 academic year costs of attendance for the following categories that ution. t are applicable to provide nere if your institution's 2024-2025 academic year costs of attendance are not av an approximate date (i.e., month/day) when your institution's final 2024-2025 a nce will be available:

-G1 Undergraduate full-time tuition, required fees, room and board
+G1.
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
-(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2024-2025 academic year.
+(30 semester hours or 45 guarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- $\checkmark$ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - $\checkmark$ Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., $\checkmark$ registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).